Getting started - Local

 • Under Conversation agent, select Home Assistant.

-• Under Speech-to-text, select faster-whisper.
+• Under Speech-to-text, select the speech-to-text engine you choose in the previous step (either Whisper or Speech-to-Phrase).
 Select the language.

 • Depending on your language, you may be able to select different language variants.